rpasta42/skomakare/README.md

 ```

 What works, what doesn't:
+- [ ] add tiny sleep on the render thread loop waiting for events
 - [ ] options to create hidden objects
 - [ ] setup script needs to also be able to update examples-data
 - [ ] defining new shaders from string in loscirpt